 If you hide your physical address on Google Business Profile, do not force a public street address into every directory just to make a citation.
 Match the real-world business model.

-| Priority | Places to check | Why they matter |
+| Priority signal | Sources to assess | When they move up |

 |---|---|---|